wermos/website/lessons/procedural-generation-virtual-worlds/perlin-noise-part-2/perlin-noise-computing-derivatives.md

 \end{array}
 $$

 Et voila!
-All you need to do now is compute these derivatives, and then construct the vectors tangent to the point where the function is evaluated using the technique we provided above.
+All you need to do now is compute these derivatives and then construct the vectors tangent to the point where the function is evaluated using the abovementioned technique.
 Here is a modified version of our <span class="code-inline">eval</span> function that evaluates the 3D noise function and its partial derivatives at a given location:

 ```
 float eval(const Vec3f &p, Vec3f& derivs) const